McTsts/Test/citizen.md

 The Citizen has no special abilities.
 __Details__
 All the Citizen vote during the day on whomever they suspect to be an enemy, and hope during the night that they won’t get killed.
-Each day, the Citizen may immediately learn the role of everyone.